Upset lady responding to a defiant child

 “Mom!
 It’s time for you to take me to practice!
 What’s taking you so long?”

-With sincerity she replied, “Oh… this is so unfortunate.
-I’ve spent all of my time and energy doing what you refused to do.
+With genuine empathy she replied, “Oh, this is so unfortunate.
+I’ve spent all my time and energy doing what you decided not to do.
 Maybe next week I’ll be able to take you.”

-Regardless of how angry and argumentative our kids become, is it essential that we set and enforce these types of boundaries?
-Is it essential that we remind ourselves that we can either pay now… or pay more later on?
-Is it critical that we also grasp the truth that responding with empathy and very few words is always more effective than trying to argue sense into an angry child?
+Regardless of how angry and argumentative our kids become, it is essential that we set and enforce these types of boundaries and understand that responding with empathy and very few words is always more effective than trying to argue sense into an angry child.
+We must also remind ourselves that the type of loss experienced by this young person early in life is far less expensive than the consequences he will face later in life if his defiance and disrespect remain unchecked.

 Thanks for reading!